 It’s not the rat race that keeps sustainability expert Peter Fox-Penner up at night.

-Rather it’s the race to decarbonization, or deep reduction of greenhouse gas emissions, before the world faces “very severe climate impacts, even bigger than the ones we have locked in,” says Fox-Penner, an expert in energy policy, sustainability, and business strategy, who joined the Questrom School of Business as a professor of the practice, markets and public policy and law, in January.
+Rather it’s the race to decarbonization, or deep reduction of greenhouse gas emissions, before the world faces “very severe climate impacts, even bigger than the ones we have locked in,” says Fox-Penner, an expert in energy policy, sustainability, and business strategy, who joined the Boston University Questrom School of Business as a professor of the practice in the markets, public policy, and law department, in January 2016.
 But always the optimist, he sees it as a challenge to “adapt and change,” which is distinct from “not going to happen.”

 “We can do it,” he says.
 “I truly believe that.”

 Fox-Penner is heading up the new University-wide Institute for Sustainable Energy, where he will lead initiatives to expand the school’s education programs in the field of sustainability.
-Today, Thursday, March 3, he is hosting the seminar BU Research on a Sustainable Energy Future, part of the Research on Tap series.
+On March 3, 2016, he hosted the seminar BU Research on a Sustainable Energy Future, part of the Research on Tap series.
 The series, sponsored by the Office of the Vice President and Associate Provost for Research, and open to faculty, graduate students, and postdocs, brings together groups of BU researchers focused on a specific topic.
-Each participant will present a five-minute talk on his or her work.
+Each participant presents a five-minute talk on his or her work.

 “Dr. Fox-Penner brings to Questrom School of Business and Boston University a unique blend of industry, government, and academic experience that will be invaluable in accelerating our progress toward being recognized as a global leader in the sustainability community,” says Kenneth W. Freeman, Allen Questrom Professor and Dean of the Questrom School.